Time To Revamp Or Upgrade Your Website?23rd October 2018

 #1 Does my website target the right kind of customer?

-This is an important question because fundamentally, your website is designed to be seen…and if it has been designed well, it will be seen by a specific ‘buyer type’ or ‘customer type’.
+This is an important question because fundamentally, your website is designed to be seen.
+If it has been designed well, it will be seen by a specific ‘buyer type’ or ‘customer type’.
 To understand your target audience, it is helpful to build a client profile.
 Think about the demographics of your ideal customer, their age, average income etc.… But even more importantly, think about their personality type…are they creative?
 Impulsive?
-Intelligent? etc.…Once you have put together your customer profile you can start applying it to the design of your website to make sure that it really speaks to the right people.
+Intelligent? etc.…Once you have put together your customer profile you can start applying it to the design of your website.
+This will ensure that it really speaks to the right people.

 #2 What does my website say about my company?

 The second question is all about your brand.
 When you ask most people about their brand and what it stands for, you will usually get the same sort of answers.
 They may say integrity, honesty, relationships etc.…these qualities are all well and good but should really be a vital part of every business.
 Your brand needs to say more.
 It needs to say two crucial things: Why you are doing what you do and what makes you different or special.
 So, at Simas Accountanting & Tax, although we are accountants, our brand is focused on a wider offering and being more than just accountants.
 Our brand speaks of a depth of knowledge and a focus on business growth.
 We believe too many accountants simply tick the requisite boxes and don’t truly advise their customers on how to achieve their goals.